-Prison ships were usually decommissioned navy vessels that had been converted into prisons.
-Maybe they were built more sturdily.
-Such ships were called prison hulks as their navigation or propulsion capabilities were removed.
+Prison ships were usually decommissioned navy vessels that had been converted into prisons, perhaps because navy vessels were built more sturdily.
+Such ships were called prison hulks because their navigation or propulsion capabilities had been removed.
 Leaving them intact would have just been asking for trouble.
 In the seventeenth and eighteenth centuries, Britain had more than forty prison hulks because prisons were overcrowded, decommissioned vessels were plentiful, and society had no interest in prisoner rehabilitation anyway.
 Prison hulks were places to dump unsavoury people and forget about them.
 Even so, they were highly visible signs of society’s failings and no way were they ever going to be seen as beautiful.

 There’s a range of Australian wines called 19 Crimes, which was the number of crimes for which the sentence was Transportation to the penal colonies on Australia’s eastern coast.

 The town of Perth in Western Australia began as the Swan River Colony in 1829.
 It wasn’t founded as a penal colony but simply to thwart the French from coming and claimIng the western third of Australia as theirs.
 The first permanent building of the new settlement was The Roundhouse jail sited prominently at the end of the main street of what became Perth’s port town of Fremantle.
 Completed in 1831, the jail functioned as a general brig, detention centre and jail.
 It was sited, designed and built to be a visible deterrent.
 In 1844 there was a public hanging on its steps.